andipro123/Vish-21-Tech-Guide/README.md

 *To be able to use Breakout Rooms feature, ZOOM CLIENT needs to be updated to version 5.3.0 or higher*

 ### Update/Install
 * Clicking on download from the link at https://zoom.us/support/download
-    OR

 * 1. Sign in to your zoom desktop client
-  2. Click your profile picture
+  1. Click your profile picture
-  3. Click on check for updates
+  2. Click on check for updates

         <img src='./Assets/updates.png' height=400 width=200>

-* If you are using Zoom on your phone, please update it to the latest versions using <a href="https://apps.apple.com/us/app/zoom-cloud-meetings/id546505307"> App Store </a> OR <a href="https://play.google.com/store/apps/details?id=us.zoom.videomeetings&hl=en_IN&gl=US">Play Store</a> links.

 ### Renaming yourself